-Want to listen to this post in audio?
+Want to listen to The Diet Stand Still in audio?
 This is a BlogCast!
 Download this episode on iTunes.

-Is it possible to lose 8 pounds and then gain 8 pounds right back and be in a stand still?
+Is it possible to diet down 8 pounds and then gain 8 pounds right back and be in a stand still?
 The same question can be applied to smaller amounts like 5 pounds or 3 pounds.
 How can this be?

 Still, that doesn’t fully answer the question.
 Let’s dive into more detail or in this case, a scenario.